-Macra and the City councils were considering broadband connectivity through creation of Wi-Fi zones in identified recreation areas, parks, streets, hospitals, ICT innovation and tech hubs.
-One of the component would have been the establishment of cameras in the country’s cities and towns that would have been observing activities of the citizens.
+Macra and the City councils were considering broadband connectivity by creating Wi-Fi zones in identified recreation areas, parks, streets, hospitals, ICT innovation and tech hubs.
+One component would have been the establishment of cameras in the country’s cities and towns that would have been observing the activities of the citizens.

-Several weeks of seeking MACRA’s input on this project as well as its role in ensuring that there is data protection law, bore no fruits as personnel through their communication chain was reluctant to react in any manner or feedback.
+Several weeks of seeking MACRA’s input on this project and its role in ensuring that data protection law bore no fruits, as personnel through their communication chain were reluctant to react in any manner or feedback.

-Recently, twenty-six African youths from eight African countries completed training in construction and piloting drones meant to integrate them into a supply chain system and analyse drone data in line with the demand for drone and data expertise in the region.
+Recently, twenty-six youths from eight African countries completed training in construction and piloting drones meant to integrate them into a supply chain system and analyse drone data in line with the region’s demand for drones and data expertise.
 They graduated from African Drone and Data Academy (ADDA) in Lilongwe, Malawi.

-Some analysts were also suspicious as regards to how much Government intended to make use of these drones, fearing that they may be used as part of digital surveillance.
+Some analysts were also suspicious about how much the Government intended to use these drones, fearing that they may be used as part of digital surveillance.

-Vice President Saulos Chilima once accused the previous Peter Mutharika Government of using MACRA to eavesdrop on people and using the information to prosecute them to stifle their political aspirations.
+Vice President Saulos Chilima once accused the previous Peter Mutharika Government of using MACRA to eavesdrop on people and using the information to prosecute them for stifling their political aspirations.

-Bram Fudzulani ICT Association of Malawi (ICTAM) President corroborated that indeed Malawi is in the process of drafting its data protection and privacy laws.
-However, in the meantime, the Electronic Transaction and Cyber Security Act 2016 deals with the issue of data protection and privacy in one sub-section.
+Bram Fudzulani, ICT Association of Malawi (ICTAM), President, corroborated that Malawi is drafting its data protection and privacy laws.
+However, in the meantime, the Electronic Transaction and Cyber Security Act 2016 deals with the issue of data protection and privacy in one subsection.

-“It simply calls on data controllers to ensure that personal data is processed fairly and legally but also collected for an explicit and legitimate purpose.
-Under this section MACRA is able to ensure that service providers collecting data via SIM registration comply with the law and also that data subjects are protected,” says Fudzulani.
+“It simply calls on data controllers to ensure that personal data is processed fairly, legally, and collected for an explicit and legitimate purpose.
+Under this section, MACRA can ensure that service providers collecting data via SIM registration comply with the law and that data subjects are protected,” says Fudzulani.

 Airtel Malawi’s Corporate and PR Manager Nora Chavula Chirwa says her company ensures that it keeps its customers’ information confidential ‘pursuant to our license obligations, Communications Act, Electronic Transaction and Cyber Security Act, the Constitution of Malawi and any other applicable laws and regulations’.

-Law that is acting in Place Data Protection Legislation
+Law That is Acting in Place of Data Protection Legislation

 Section 6(2) provides that the “Malawi CERT shall take charge of its information infrastructure protection actions and serve as a base for national coordination to respond to information and communication technology threats.”

-It is Section 4 of the Act stipulates that it is the duty of MACRA to ensure that the Malawi CERT executes several services.
+Section 4 of the Act stipulates that MACRA must ensure that the Malawi CERT executes several services.

-However, since the Act came into force, although in March 2018, MACRA Director of Finance, Ben Chitsonga told the local media that the communications regulator had engaged experts from the International Telecommunication Union (ITU) to help get Malawi CERT off the ground.
+However, since the Act came into force in March 2018, MACRA Director of Finance Ben Chitsonga told the local media that the communications regulator had engaged experts from the International Telecommunication Union (ITU) to help get Malawi CERT off the ground.

-ICTAM’s Fudzulani observes that although the establishment of the CERT is indeed enshrined in the electronic transaction that mandates MACRA to establish CERT there was a need to do a lot of ground work in order to get several things to start working.
+ICTAM’s Fudzulani observes that although the establishment of the CERT is indeed enshrined in the electronic transaction that mandates MACRA to establish CERT, there was a need to do a lot of groundwork to get several things to start working.

 “I can confirm now that we have a functional CERT in Malawi and has a portal where stakeholders can report security incidents and other CERT functions,” he says.

-Kainja expresses his surprise about SIM card registration especially on how easily Malawians accepted it, the same way they did with the biometrics ID cards.
+Kainja expresses his surprise about SIM card registration, especially on how easily Malawians accepted it, as they did with the biometrics ID cards.

 “We needed data protection law before rolling out these programmes,” he insists.

-He says it would be difficult for citizens to stop it because it means they would have their SIM cards deactivated and now the best way would be to lobby parliament to either come up with data protection law or review the SIM card registration altogether.
+He says it would be difficult for citizens to stop it because it means they would have their SIM cards deactivated.
+Now the best way would be to lobby Parliament to devise a data protection law or review the SIM card registration altogether.

-“Mind you, this is likely to be unpopular opinion with the public because the public has been told that SIM card registration is their own security so the public has opted for security and not their rights.
-We need civil society organisations, academia, media etc. to start paying attention to these pertinent issues,” advises Kainja.
+“This is likely to be an unpopular opinion with the public because the public has been told that SIM card registration is their security, so the public has opted for security, not their rights.
+We need civil society organisations, academia, media etc., to start paying attention to these pertinent issues,” advises Kainja.

 The opposition that Kanyongolo was referring to at the time of the interview was the Malawi Congress Party of President Chakwela and Vice President Saulos Chilima’s United Transformation Movement.

-Now that it is the one in power, it should perhaps be not difficult to put in place personal data protection legislation.
+Now that it is in power, it should perhaps not be difficult to put personal data protection legislation in place.

-This article on digital surveillance was supported by the Media Policy & Democracy Project, jointly run by the University of Johannesburg and University of South Africa
+This article on digital surveillance was supported by the Media Policy & Democracy Project, jointly run by the University of Johannesburg and the University of South Africa.